codenotary/immudb/contrib/immudb-wasm/plugin/README.md

 consistency against the current committed root) and returns `verified` plus the root hash — no server involved.

-## Testing locally before publishing
+## Testing unreleased changes

-The manifest points `npx` at the published `immudb-wasm-mcp`.
-To exercise the plugin before publishing, link the packages so `npx` resolves them locally:
+The manifest pins `npx` to a published `immudb-wasm-mcp` version.
+To exercise local edits before releasing them, link the packages so `npx` resolves them from the working tree instead:

 ```sh
 cd ../node && make -C .. build && npm link           # publishes immudb-wasm to the local link store